Comment on page

 sudo apt -y install esl-erlang=1:24.*

-The version of Elixir must be
+Install required version of Elixir

 mkdir /usr/local/elixir